-Let’s Clap, Jump, Sing & Shout; Dance, Spin & Turn It Out!: Games, Songs, and Stories from an African American Childhood by Patricia C. McKissack, illustrated by Brian Pinkney.
-This is a fun collection of childhood songs, rhymes and games, folk stories like the Anansi tales, spirituals.
-It is a great way for kids of all backgrounds to experience the similarities of their own cultural heritage to others.
+Let's Clap, Jump, Sing & Shout; Dance, Spin & Turn It Out!: Games, Songs, and Stories from an African American Childhood by Patricia C. McKissack, illustrated by Brian Pinkney.
+This is a fun collection of childhood songs, rhymes and games, folk stories and spirituals.

 Find more Black History books that includes novels based on historic events on the following list: